pbrakel/ksd-theano/README.md

 Hessian-Free optimizer that can be found at https://github.com/boulanni/theano-hf.

-The algorithm is implemented using Theano for the parts that are the most compuationally intensive.
-I implemented both the preconditioner by James Martens and the Jacobi pre-conditioner.
+The algorithm is implemented using Theano for the parts that are the most computationally intensive.
+I implemented both the pre-conditioner by James Martens and the Jacobi pre-conditioner.

 Krylov Subspace Descent uses repeated matrix vector multiplications to estimate an orthonormal basis for what is called a Krylov Subspace.
-The method can be seen as a dimensionality reduction method that finds usefull directions in the parameter space.
+The method can be seen as a dimensionality reduction method that finds useful directions in the parameter space.
 Once the directions have been computed, they are searched over using the BFGS implementation from Scipy.
 A nice thing about this optimizer is that is requires very little hyper parameter tuning except for the number of